Serialcomms/COM-Port-Enumeration-VBA/HowTo.md

 #### 1. Create combo box using supplied VBA subroutine

 Call supplied sub `create_combo` to create and configure an ActiveX control combo box.
-VBA creates combo box with name defined in declarations `Private Const Port_Combo_Name As String = CP_Selector`
+VBA creates combo box with name defined in declarations `Public Const Port_ComboBox_Name As String = CP_Selector`
 Complete the last step to populate the combo box data list with com port names from the host PC, using code block in [sheet1.bas](/sheet1.bas)